haarshvardhana/UK-Retail-Data-Pipeline-Revenue-Leakage-Anomaly-Detection/README.md

 ## 📂 REPOSITORY STRUCTURE

+- `99_full_pipeline_master.sql`: A comprehensive master script consolidating the end-to-end engineering logic.

-- `01_ELT_Cleaning_Pipeline.sql`: The Foundation.
+-- `01_ELT_Cleaning_Pipeline.sql`: The Foundation.
 Handles multi-format timestamp parsing and data integrity checks.
 > Implemented a recursive COALESCE parsing strategy to resolve 5+ inconsistent date/time formats common in Excel-exported retail logs.

-- `02_Revenue_and_RFM_Modeling.sql`: The Business Logic.
+-- `02_Revenue_and_RFM_Modeling.sql`: The Business Logic.
 Segments customers and calculates the "Leakage" metrics.

-- `03_Statistical_Anomaly_Detection.sql`: The Math.
+-- `03_Statistical_Anomaly_Detection.sql`: The Math.
 Implements a 30-day rolling window Z-Score to flag financial outliers.

-- `04_Retention_Cohort_Analysis.sql`: The Strategy.
+-- `04_Retention_Cohort_Analysis.sql`: The Strategy.
 Tracks the 12-month lifecycle and churn patterns.

-- `99_full_pipeline_master.sql`: A comprehensive master script consolidating the end-to-end engineering logic.
+- `dev_and_research/`: Contains raw scratchpad scripts and initial exploratory queries used during the R&D phase of the audit.

 ---